Do You Pay Taxes on a Life Insurance Payout?

 If you decide to transfer a life insurance policy that you currently have into an irrevocable trust, do not wait.
 The irrevocable trust must be the owner of your policy for at least 3 years at the time of death to avoid any estate taxes being assessed.

-What If My Estate Is Not Worth More Than The Estate Tax Exclusion Amount Including My Life Insurance?
+What If My Estate Is Worth Less Than the Exclusion?